scheeloong/scheeloong.github.io/_contents/02-research.md

 * Robotics: How do machines move?
 How do machines know localize to know where it is in the world?
 * Constraint Satisfaction Problem: How do machines plan?
 * Knowledge Representation: How do machines represent knowledge and logically reason from it?
-* Computer Graphics: Realistic simulations for machines.
+* Computer Graphics: How do machines imagine?
+Inverse of Computer Vision (opposite of seeing)

 I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.